WLL1am/banking-app/README.md

 ## Introduction

-GitHub Plus is a full-stack platform designed to enhance the GitHub workflow with AI-powered tools, developer utilities, and a modern, component-driven interface.
-Built with **Next.js**, the **T3 Stack**, and integrations like **LangChain** and **Google AI**, it delivers a fast, intelligent, and efficient developer experience.
+Unity is a financial SaaS platform built with Next.js.
+It links multiple bank accounts, displays real-time transactions, enables user-to-user transfers, and provides a unified interface for managing personal finances.

 ---